 "Tea with us became more than idealization of the form of drinking; it is a religion of the art of life.
 The beverage grew to be an excuse for the worship of purity and refinement, a sacred function at which the host and guest joined to produce for that occasion the utmost beatitude of the mundane.
 The tearoom was an oasis in the dreary waste of existence where weary travelers could meet to drink tea from the common spring of art-appreciation. " -The Book of Tea by OKAKURA Kakuzo (1909)

-At a tea gathering one leaves behind the everyday world and enters an immaculate space where host and guest enjoy the subtle senses evoked by nature and the passing of time.
-Entering this space one usually is greeted by a scroll written by a Zen priest and a single flower moist with dew.
-A light meal is sometimes served and then thick and thin tea prepared along with Japanese sweets.
+At a tea gathering one leaves behind the everyday world and enters a rustic yet immaculate space where host and guest enjoy the subtle senses evoked by nature and the passing of time.
+Entering this space one usually is greeted by a scroll written by a Zen adept and a flower moist with dew.
+A light meal is sometimes served and then thick and thin tea prepared along with Japanese confection.
 The first serving of tea is koicha, fine quality matcha made thick by adding just enough water to make it flow.
 Koicha is always a more quiet and introspective part of a tea gathering where all the guests share a single bowl of tea.
-After the tea is drank the guests ask their host about some of the pieces selected for their enjoyment such as the flower vase, tea caddy and bamboo teascoop, etc. After this the host prepares usucha which is a more coarse type of matcha and often more bitter so it is made with more water and is whisked to a froth.
+After the tea is drank the guests ask their host about some of the pieces selected especially for them such as the flower vase, tea caddy and bamboo teascoop, etc. After this the host prepares usucha which is a younger type of matcha and often more bitter so it is made with more water and is whisked to a froth.
 For usucha the host makes each guest their own bowl of tea and now the mood changes to become lighter and more relaxed.
 While topics of worldly concerns are left outside, here the conversation often turns to more poetic, congenial and artful topics.
 There are many occasions which can be honored by the gathering of a few friends for tea.
-Each occasion is unrepeatable as it is inspired by events in our lives and the changing of seasons, the passage of time.
+Each occasion is unrepeatable as it is inspired by events in our lives and the changing of seasons; the passage of time.
 While we sit in the tearoom we watch the light of the day change, the steam rise from the kettle and listen to the birds in the garden and the pouring of water from a moist bamboo ladle.

-Each student learns essentially the same procedures for making tea depending on the environment, season and items used to make the tea.
-The procedures learned by each student are from an tradition extending back through the past 500 years.
-In the Zen tradition there are procedures followed within a temple or monastery which have been established to provide a focused environment so that one can concentrate solely on one's meditative practice.
-It is said the the procedures are for practice but not practice for the procedures.
-Chanoyu ultimately is no different.
+Each student learns essentially the same procedures for making tea depending on the environment, season and items used to make tea.
+The procedures learned are from a tradition extending back through the past 500 years.
 The procedures create the space for the practice, provide respect and cultivate concentration.
 They are a way for us to shed our self-centered ideas so that we can meet others in harmony and tranquility.
 A bowl of tea made with a pure heart and received with gratitude has the ability to quench both our physical and spiritual thirst.
 The study of chanoyu is more demanding than one might think.
 Great attention is given to body mechanics, spacial awareness and how we move, behave and interact within a small sacred space.
-Chanoyu makes us focus on the present moment and not on what has transpired an hour ago or might happen moments, minutes or hours from now.
+Chanoyu asks us be present and focus on the present moment and not on what has transpired an hour ago or might happen moments, minutes or hours from now.
 It is often said that Tea and Zen are the same taste.

 For private instruction in the Urasenke Tradition of Chanoyu please contact us.